LG Adds 5-Year Warranty To G1 `Evo’ OLED Panel TVs

 For more information on the image retention topic, check out LG’s discussion here.

 LG’s G1 OLED screen warranty is reminiscent of similar measures taken by plasma TV manufacturers 10 or 15 years ago.
-Plasma, like OLED, was an self-emissive-light display technology that suffered from customers often unsubstantiated burn-in fears for years.
-In the case of plasma or OLED, much of that fear was stoked by rival TV companies with a vest interest in selling LCD TVs.
+Plasma, like OLED, was a self-emissive-light display technology that suffered from customers’ often unsubstantiated burn-in fears for years.
+In the case of plasma, and OLED, much of that fear was stoked by rival TV companies with a vested interest in selling LCD TVs.

 According to LG’s statement, in the U.S. only, the 5-year limited warranty applies to LG G1 OLED evo series (77/65/55-inch) from the date of retail purchase.